 The primary feasibility factor when it comes to someone choosing to self build is cost.
-How much are the build costs?
-How much will the land cost?
-What factors affect the cost?
 And for first-time self builders it can be especially difficult to predict even a ballpark build cost figure.

 To better understand the self and custom build market, Homebuilding & Renovating commissioned and produced the Self & Custom Build Market Report following a comprehensive consumer survey of 500 self builders who had either just completed or were about to complete their project.

 The Results (for a Typical Self Build Home):